1935 Auckland Rugby League season: Tāmaki (Auckland Māori) representative team

 The New Zealand Māori Advisory Board was granted the use of Carlaw Park on July 31 for the first Waitangi Shield challenge match of the season between Auckland Māori and Taranaki Māori.
-The following players were selected to practice at Carlaw Park on Wednesday the 24th of July for the match against Taranaki Māori for the Waitangi Shield: A. Nathan, P. Nathan, D. Nathan, A. Kelsall, Skelton, Steve Watene, E. Kirkwood, A. Wharepouri, D. Hapi, J. Hapi, Ratu, Hira, Lou Brown, Turei, Murray, C. Faulkner, P. Kauhoa, P. Awhitu, W. Rangi, J. Stanaway, K. Tarawhiti, and P. Tepana.
+The following players were selected to practice at Carlaw Park on Wednesday the 24th of July for the match against Taranaki Māori for the Waitangi Shield: A. Nathan, P. Nathan, D. Nathan, A. Kelsall, Skelton, Steve Watene, E. Kirkwood, A. Wharepouri, D. Hapi, Joseph Hapi, Ratu, Hira, Lou Brown, Bill Turei, W Murray, C. Faulkner, P. Kauhoa, P. Awhitu, W. Rangi, J. Stanaway, K. Tarawhiti, and P. Tepana.
 The match played on July 31 ultimately turned out to be Takahiwai, representing Northland Māori in their first ever representative match.
-Tāmaki held on to the Waitangi Shield with a comfortable 24-8 win with New Zealand international Lou Brown scoring 2 tries.
+Tāmaki held on to the Waitangi Shield with a comfortable 24–8 win with New Zealand international Lou Brown scoring 2 tries.
 They played further matches against Hawke's Bay Māori, and Waikato Māori.
 They won both matches to retain the Shield.